 When you create a new post, make sure to spend more time promoting your content.
 Send it to your email subscribers, your customers, your employees, your friends, and your family.
 And don’t forget to reach out to the people or website that you’ve mentioned in your content.
 The same goes for the resources that you mention.

-We hope most of you made it till the end.
+We hope most of you made it to the end.
 If you had read this guide thoroughly, you will have enough knowledge about B2B SEO and can put your knowledge to work.
 You just need to get started and continuously learn along the way through experimentations.
 To make sure you’re always moving in the right direction remember these three important things:

 - Understand your target market and discover what they are searching for